 Postnatal EMS: Training for New Mums

 Electrical Muscle Stimulation (EMS) training is a revolutionary style of training that offers full body workouts in only 20 minutes.
-Its benefits are clear - but could it be the perfect way of training for new mums too?

 Not sure what EMS training is?
 Start with these articles to find out why people choose EMS training and how EMS training works.